 10 Best Books for Preschoolers Starting Their Reading Journey

 Preschool is a crucial stage in a child's life, and reading plays a significant role in their development.
-It helps build your child's vocabulary, cognitive skills, and creativity.
-It also strengthens the bond between parent and child.
-As a parent, choosing the right preschool books to read aloud to your little one can be overwhelming.
-In this article, we've put together a list of the 10 best books for preschoolers.
-These heartwarming stories and interactive books are perfect for young readers and will help instill the love of books in them.
-Check out our top picks!
+Reading aloud to your child every day builds vocabulary, cognitive skills, and creativity.
+It also strengthens the bond between parent and child and helps your child develop a love of books before they can even read a word on their own.
+As a parent, choosing the right books to read aloud to your little one can be overwhelming.
+In this article we have put together a list of the 10 best books for preschoolers.
+These heartwarming stories and interactive books are perfect for read-aloud time and will help instill a love of reading that sets your child up for the next step.

 This heartwarming book is perfect for teaching your preschooler about the value of giving and selflessness.
 The story follows a boy and a tree's lifelong relationship, and the tree continuously gives to the boy until there is nothing left to give.
 The book's message is simple yet powerful, and the illustrations are beautiful.